Farai-Melvin/Zaza-Website/README.md

 # Zaza-Website
-A repo for the develompment of the Zaza Ecosystem Website
+A repo for the development of the Zaza Ecosystem Website

 v0.0.1
 -  Exact figma design.
 Purple background, single page long.